cacheexperimental

 cache(options?: CacheOptions): RouteBuilder<Current>

 Cache and reuse the result of an expensive operation.
-When a cached value exists for the derived key, it replaces the body and the wrapped operation is skipped.
-Only successful executions are cached.
+When a cached value exists for the derived key, the body is replaced with the cached value and the wrapped operation is skipped.
+Only successful executions are cached; errors and dropped exchanges leave the cache untouched.

 craft()